I guess I’ve been writing code almost since I was able to type.

 I started out with QBASIC in the early 90s, writing and modding games.
 Later, I picked up Visual Basic and Visual C++ in the middle 90s while I was in Middle School.
 Later still, I learned variants of Lisp and Forth for programming MUDs.
 I did some Perl in the late 90s during the first dot-com bubble and learned some Java and C in college.
 My last three jobs have been primarily PHP, but with a healthy dose of other languages including Ruby, Python, and Objective-C.

 I earned a bachelor’s degree from Auburn University (War Eagle!) in 2004 and have worked as a software engineer in a wide range of industries: transit systems, education, computer-based training, telecommunications, and online retailing.
-I’m is currently a senior software engineer at DealNews.
+I’m is currently a technical lead at DealNews.

 I’m married to a wonderful wife, Sarah Peck, and I have a beautiful little girl, Scarlett Rose.